KarthikPrabhu23/CKA-2025/README.md

 A legacy app needs to be integrated into the Kubernetes built-in logging architecture (i.e. kubectc logs).
 Adding a streaming co-located container is a good and common way to accomplish this requirement.

 **Task**
-- Update the existing Deployment synergy-deployment, adding a co-located container named sidecar using the `busybox:stable` image to the existing Pod.
+- Update the existing Deployment `synergy-deployment`, adding a co-located container named `sidecar` using the `busybox:stable` image to the existing Pod.
-- The new co-located container has. to run the following command: `/bin/sh -c "tail -f /var/log/synergy-deployment.log"`
+- The new co-located container has to run the following command: `/bin/sh -c "tail -f /var/log/synergy-deployment.log"`
 - Use a Volume mounted at `/var/log` to make the log file `synergy-deployment.log` available to the co-located container.
-- Do not modify the specification of the existing container other than adding the required.
+	- Do not modify the specification of the existing container other than adding the required volume mount.
 Hint: Use a shared volume to expose the log file between the main application container and the sidecar.

 **Tasks:**